tanakhcc/critic/README.md

 You need to set a relatively high `client_max_body_size` (for `nginx`).
 This is currently `150m` for endpoints under `/upload`.
 Other paths do not need large `client_max_body_size`.

-# Known Bugs
-- When changing a manuscript name, a manual page reload is required to refetch the manuscript name from the server - the name in the left-hand MS-list will not be updated until then
-- same for language and model

 # TODO random small features
 ## Allow deletion of MSs, Pages, Languages, Models with a very loud warning message that that will delete human work

 # TODOs - Redesign for visual Transcription Editor